 \section{Introduction}

 We study inference for a latent, continuous-time process of random probability measures observed only through partial summaries.
-The goal is to recover the law of a time-evolving signal \(X(t)\)---an infinite-dimensional vector of decreasing frequencies---from discrete-time observations \(Y(t_k)\) given as \emph{unlabelled partitions}.
+The goal is to recover the law of a time-evolving signal \(X(t)\), which is an infinite-dimensional vector of decreasing relative frequencies, from discrete-time observations given as \emph{unlabelled partitions}.